dillcheese/OBVault/Books/Other/Worm CYOA builds/Worm Plot Build.md

 As a result, you are not restricted to giving or enhancing powers you already possess or those thematically linked to the wearer.
 A ring can now give any ability you can create, creating a possibility for diverse and adaptable power set for any user.
 Additionally, you can remotely reconfigure, weaken, or fully disable a ring’s enhancements at will.
 The ring’s influence over its wearer can also be adjusted at any time, subtly scaling their deference to your will as needed.
 If worn by you instead of another, the ring still provides free customizable 10SP of enhancements to your own abilities that can be changed at a moments notice.

+UPGRADES

+**Inley**
+Cost: 3 SP
+Required:Ringbearer

+Your Rings are now no longer required to be ‘rings’ in the physical sense.
+They do have to be easily unequipped or removed from the subject, but they can now take a myriad of forms.
+Tunics, belts, even swords or partial pieces of greater projects.
+One notable Inleyer built a sword where each element, pommel, guard and blade, were made from rings, only enchangin their effectiveness for example.

+**To Rule Them All**
+Cost: 10 SP
+Required:Ringbearer

+Your Rings now come in two varieties, a Master Ring, which is connected to your soul, and Servitor Rings which are the other rings you produce.
+You can only have a single Master ring at a time, but otherwise it follows the same rules as your Servitor rings.
+The main benefit of a Master Ring is that for every Servitor ring you give to another, its own strength rises equivalently by 5sp.
+While functionally this gives you half as much raw power as you are giving away, your singular ring becomes more powerful with each conduit.

+**Mine, Now and Forever**
+Cost: 5 SP
+Required:Ringbearer

+Those who bear your rings cannot be released even in death.

+Should one of your ringbearers die while wearing one of your rings, you may choose for them to instead lose 5sp worth of the power gained from the Ring, and rise as a Shade.
+These Shades are like the original, but off slightly.
+While they’re immune to death they’re also distant, more obedient and by all means dead.
+A corpse being puppeted by the ring containing their essence.
+As a Shade, the Ring now contains their soul, and is the only part of their body that cannot be regrown or repaired if harmed.
+If they have multiple rings, all must be destroyed before they cannot recover.
+*Soul Transference*
+Required:(Trump/Master) Butcher

+Your ability to transfer your mind and soul into another has fused with your ability to store souls in your rings.
+Now when you die, you can choose to take over the body of anyone who is wearing a Ringbearer ring.
+You can choose exactly who you become among your list of Ringbearers.

+*A True Shade*
+Required: (Trump) Faerie Queen, or Ciara

+Ringbearer’s esoteric knowledge of the soul and Faerie Queen’s ability to copy physical data and powers have fused together.
+Now you can create exact complete copies of people you have fully claimed in the past using either Faerie Queen or Ringbearer’s resurrection.
+This gives your shades the appearance, skill, knowledge, and memories of those you have claimed.
+Your shades are still totally loyal to you.

+*A Worthy Sacrifice*
+Required:(Trump/Master) Butcher
+Required: (Trump) Faerie Queen, or Ciara

+You can now permanently sacrifice one of your shades to come back from the dead as if you were taking over the living body of that shade.

+*A Resurrected Sum*
+Required: (Striker/Shaker) Born Again, Resurrection, or Rite of Ascension (Destiny)

+You can now copy the abilities of everyone you have ever brought back from the dead just as if you had resurrected them as a Ringbearer.

 **Evolution**
 Cost: 10 SP